 - 1. Political affiliations or beliefs of the student or the student's parent/guardian. - 2.
 Mental or psychological problems of the student or the student's family. - 3.
 Behavior or attitudes about sex. - 4.
 Illegal, anti-social, self-incriminating, or demeaning behavior. - 5.
 Critical appraisals of other individuals with whom students have close family relationships. - 6.
 Legally recognized privileged or analogous relationships, such as those with lawyers, physicians, and ministers. - 7.
 Religious practices, affiliations, or beliefs of the student or the student's parent/guardian. - 8.
-Income other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program. - 9.
-The date and type of any non-emergency, invasive physical examination or screening required as a condition of attendance.
+Income other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program.

-The student's parent/guardian may inspect the survey or evaluation and refuse to allow their child to participate in the survey.
+The student's parent/guardian may: (1) inspect the survey or evaluation upon, and within a reasonable time of, their request, and/or (2) refuse to allow their child to participate in the survey.
 The school will not penalize any student whose parent/guardian exercised this option.